-As a loyal Adidas fan I must admit I bought the Adipower out of pure vanity and personal brand preference.
-They are the OG’s of weightlifting shoes anyhow.
-There were a few other shoes on the market at the time like the Nike Romaleos but I couldn’t be swayed by their neon green.
-I wanted another pair of red shoes.
-I also figured that since a lot of Olympic Weightlifters wore them they probably didn’t suck.
-What I did find was that they were highly recommended and for the most part others who had purchased them were happy.
+As a loyal Adidas fan I must admit I bought the Adidas Powerlift 4 Weightlifting Shoe out of pure brand preference. as they are the brand with the most history in weightlifting shoes.
+There were a few other shoes on the market at the time like the Nike Romaleos but I couldn’t be swayed by the neon green.
+I also figured that since a lot of Olympic Weightlifters wore them they must be pretty good!
+What I did find was that they had high rated reviews and for the most part others who had purchased them were happy.

-The Adipower was a very sturdy shoe.
-I never had any issues with them while training nor did I ever worry about my foot slipping or not being stable enough.
-The sole was a grippy rubber and the wedge was made out of a very hard plastic.
-The upper was a 100% leather that had typical laces and a strap across the top of the foot for additional support.
-All in all it was a high quality weightlifting shoe.
+The Adidas Powerlift 4 weightlifting shoes are without doubt very sturdy shoes.
+Since buying them I've not had any issues with them and I now don't worry about my foot slipping or not being stable enough.
+The sole is mad of a really grippy rubber and the wedge at the back of the shoe is made out of a much more solid hard rubber.
+The upper is a lightweight canvas making this an all round, very high quality weightlifting shoe.

-When wearing the Adipower weightlifting shoe I gained mobility in my ankles and was able to get lower with my squats.
-That slight wedge made it so my tight calves could be stretched.
-In retrospect I really should have worked on my flexibility as that was the main issue.
-But these shoes did help out a lot.
-I worked up from 315lbs to 405lbs where I eventually plateaued.
+When wearing the Adidas Powerlift 4 weightlifting shoes I've gained mobility in my ankles and have been able to get lower with my squats.
+That slight wedge makes it so my tight calves can be stretched.
+In retrospect I really should have worked on my flexibility as that was the main issue, but these shoes did help out a lot.
+I worked up from 315lbs to a current 405lbs.

-I did use my Adipower for lifts other than the squat.
-At the time I kept them on for my full day’s worth of training except for deadlifts.
+I did use my Adidas Powerlift 4 shoes for lifts other than the squat.
+Initially I kept them on for my full day’s worth of training except for deadlifts.
 However I was also incorporating olympic style lifts into my routine since my gym buddy was an Oly lifter.
 The shoes naturally helped a lot in the basic olympic lifts.

-They lasted for years and stayed in excellent condition due to my utmost care.
-When I hung up my gym bag for an extended period of time I did end up reselling the shoes for more than half of their original value.
-It was good to see they held on strong.
-If I was in the position to purchase another weightlifting shoe I probably would go back to them even though there are significantly more on the market now.
-My experience was great.
-I got what I expected out of the shoe and do see a real value in having them.
-However this time around flexibility and mobility would come first.
+They have so far lasted well.
+I've been using them for over 2 years now and they are still in excellent condition.
+If I was in the position to purchase another weightlifting shoe I probably would go back to them even though there are many more brands on the market now.
+My experience has been great.
+I got what I expected out of the shoes and do see a real value in having them.